Víðimýrarkirkja Turf Church in North-Iceland - is it the most beautiful of them all?

 Once upon a time, a troll lived in that cave, by the name of Móðólfur.
 The mountain is named after that troll.
 He enraptured a woman from the region.
 The woman and the troll fell in love and the woman fell pregnant.
 The foetus was so imposing that she couldn't give birth to it and died in childbirth.

-The body was buried at Víðimýrarkirkja church and the ring has since then been placed in the church door.
+The body was buried at Víðimýrarkirkja church and the ring has since then been placed on the church door.
 It is said that Móðólfur went back to his cave and died of grief".

-(Translated into English from Þjóðsögur Jóns Árnasonar - the Compilation of Folklore by Jón Árnason).
+(Translated into English from Þjóðsögur Jóns Árnasonar - the Collection of Folklore by Jón Árnason).

 The church is open during the summertime from June 1st - August 31st from 09:00-18:00 and there is a small entrance fee.